Michael is one of Europe’s leading experts on state aid law

 Awards from international ratings agencies

 Michael has been named “State Aid Lawyer of the Year – Denmark” by international ratings agencies.
-Most recently, Michael was recognized as "Thought Leader Competition 2019 - State Aid" by the highly regarded Who's Who Legal.
+In 2021, Michael was named "Leading Individual" within EU law, competition law, and public procurement law in Denmark by the highly regarded Legal 500.
+Michael has also been recognized as "Global Leader 2021 - competition law" and "Global Leader 2021 - state aid" by the highly regarded Who's Who Legal (whoswholegal.com/michael-honore).

 Insight in a number of sectors